-This includes new admissions, readmissions, and a resident who was gone overnight; as long as the resident did not have prolonged close contact with someone with a COVID-19 infection and remains asymptomatic.
+This includes new admissions, readmissions, and a resident who was gone overnight; as long as the resident remains asymptomatic.
 These residents may be admitted into or return to the COVID-19 negative cohort (cold zone).
-Fully vaccinated residents should continue to quarantine following prolonged close contact with someone with COVID-19 infection.
+[In general, people are considered fully vaccinated: